 It is the policy of the University to consign all material ordered by means of a Georgia Southern University Purchasing Order to Central Receiving unless due to special circumstances it is more practical or feasible for deliveries to be made directly to a department.

 Departments having specialized receiving requirements such as Food Services, Library, Bookstore and Health Services are exempt.

-In the event material purchased by Procurement and Contract Services and consigned to Central Receiving is shipped (complete or partial) by the vendor directly to and received in a department, it is the department’s responsibility to follow normal receiving procedures and to notify Central Receiving of the receipt.
+In the event material purchased by Procurement and Logistical Services and consigned to Central Receiving is shipped (complete or partial) by the vendor directly to and received in a department, it is the department’s responsibility to follow normal receiving procedures and to notify Central Receiving of the receipt.

 NOTE: Vendors are instructed to and are expected to follow delivery instructions furnished on the Purchase Order.
 Departments must refrain from advising vendors to change delivery locations.

 Material ordered by a Department on their purchasing card (VISA) will normally be consigned to the ordering Department; however, it occasionally becomes necessary (due to size, weight, or hazardous material status) for departments to consign material to Central Receiving.

 Departments ordering items requiring delivery by common freight carrier (semi-truck) should notify Central Receiving prior to the arrival of freight on campus.
 In such cases Central Receiving will: